 Carpal Tunnel Syndrome (CTS)

 It is a condition that affects the wrist.
 According to the Canadian Physiotherapy Association, carpal tunnel syndrome affects around 5% of Canadians.
-The carpal tunnel’s primary function is to protect the median nerve that is inside of the wrist, as well as the tendons that bend the fingers.
-Unfortunately, this tunnel can become constricted, resulting in nerve compression and various symptoms, including numbness and tingling in the thumb, first, and second fingers.
-Additionally, pain in the wrist, hand, and fingers is conceivable, as is swelling in hand and fingers.
-Carpal Tunnel Syndrome (CTS) is a condition that can be induced by an injury or by repeated employment tasks such as assembly-line work, keyboard-intensive work, or operating heavy machinery.
+The carpal tunnel’s primary function is to protect the median nerve that is inside the wrist, as well as the tendons that bend the fingers.
+Unfortunately, this tunnel can become constricted, resulting in nerve compression and various symptoms, including numbness and tingling in the thumb, first, and second fingers can happen.
+Additionally, pain in the wrist, hand, and fingers is conceivable, as is swelling in the hand and fingers.
+Carpal tunnel syndrome CTS or cubital tunnel syndrome is a condition that can be induced by an injury or by repeated employment tasks such as assembly-line work, keyboard-intensive work, or operating heavy machinery.

 Cubital Tunnel syndrome

 Cubital tunnel syndrome is another type of nerve compression injury that frequently results in elbow, wrist, and hand pain.
 It is produced by repeated pressure on the ulnar nerve, which is located within the elbow and is often referred to as the “funny bone.”
 When the cubital tunnel and adjacent nerves are compressed, pain, numbness, and tingling can occur, most commonly in the ring and pinky fingers.
 Elbow wrist hand pain can become confusing, and getting professional help will assist your pain recovery period.